 The Awakening - All Begins with Zero

-Three crafts tethered together, cloaked in the darkness of space.
+Three crafts docked together travel, cloaked in the darkness of space.
 How long had the shroud rendered those on board dormant, completely unaware of measured time and distance?

-Each mission began on full power as solar energy was readily available.
-Engagement ebbed and flowed throughout the interstellar quest.
+Secondary resource missions began on full power as solar energy was readily available.
+Power cycles ebbed and flowed throughout their interstellar quest; various stars providing power along the way.

-During cycles of exploration, in stasis and unaware, the three Vectorbots ships periodically regrouped for unconscious synchronization.
+During cycles of exploration, in stasis and unaware, the three Vectorbot ships periodically regrouped for unconscious synchronization.
 While in this state, the Vectorbots power mode decreased, activity halted in temporal limbo.

-Linked together, the ships - Avlynn, Sorvoc, and Nullfork, slowly advance towards a distant star calculated in relative and absolute magnitudes through the vessels’ vector programing.
+Linked together, the ships - Avlynn, Sorvoc and Nullfork, slowly advance towards a distant star, navigation handled by the vessels’ vector programing.
 Their mission would once again resume when the viable star was reached and all systems fully recharged.

 A horizon of light washed over the conjoined vessels, the star’s brilliance activating the exterior solar panels.
 Zero, Leader of the Coseks, was first to feel the star’s elixir of energy.